Home Page | About DIYLightingProjects.com | Network Map | Become an Advertiser | Join the Network

 Water: The Best Sports Drink?

-This article discusses water as being the most critical for growth, muscle development and overall health.
+This article from Harvard Health Blog, titled Trade Sports Drinks for Water, discusses water as being the most critical for growth, muscle development and overall health.
 Since muscles are nearly 70 percent water, even a small loss of fluid will affect their function.
 Nerves control muscles.
 The electrical stimulation of nerves and contraction of muscles occurs due to the exchange of electrolytes dissolved in water across the nerve and muscle cell membranes.
 If you are low on water or electrolytes, as many triathletes run low in a race, muscle strength and control are weakened.
 A water deficit of just 2 to 4 percent of your body weight can cut your strength-training workout by as much as 21 percent, and your aerobic power by as much as 48 percent.
 Water is integral, as is electrolyte replacement for athletes.

 Visit the site: BetterSportsHealth.com